JissaAanJuby/house-price-prediction-ML/README.md

 This project is for educational use only.
 Not affiliated with Kaggle or any organization.

+---

-## explanation for the code for myself :
+## Explanation for the code for myself :